What is South Bay Eco Kids Camp?

 Refund Policy: a 15% administrative fee may apply for schedule changes

 What to Bring?

-- A nutritious, filling lunch (one healthy, afternoon snack will be provided).
+- A nutritious, filling lunch.
 Please pack a waste-free lunch if possible, for example, Tupperware and a reusable water bottle instead of baggies and a disposable plastic water bottle.
 We will reinforce this message by serving only waste-free snacks.
 Also, please limit sugary foods.